Triratna Model Safeguarding policies and Ethical Guidelines 2020On Tue, 7 April, 2020 - 15:06

 Alongside developing our policies we have continued to address controversial matters in Triratna’s past, as can be seen in the Frequently Asked Questions document produced 2017-2018 by the Adhisthana kula.

-Anyone with concerns or information regarding the ethical misconduct of members of Triratna in the past or present is requested to email the Safeguarding team at safeguarding [at] triratna.community - or to raise a complaint with the Charity Commission.
+Anyone with concerns or information regarding the ethical misconduct of members of Triratna in the past or present is requested to email the Safeguarding team at safeguarding [at] triratna.community.

 What is Safeguarding?

-‘Safeguarding’ is a term used in England and Wales to refer to the duty of organisations to protect children and adults and adults from harm.
+‘Safeguarding’ is a term used in England and Wales to refer to the duty of an organisation to protect children and adults and adults from ethical misconduct which is also unlawful, in the course of that organisation’s activities.
 (In Scotland it’s referred to as ‘Protection’ or Safeguarding.)
 While there are parallels in some other countries, there are many in which there is no such concept or requirement.

 The Charity Commission for England and Wales and the Scottish Charity Regulator hold trustees responsible for Safeguarding/Protection in the course of their charity’s activities.
 If concerns are reported to the Commission or Regulator about misconduct connected with a charity, they will immediately ask to see its policies.